 What to do if you feel you have prolonged concussion symptoms?

 When a concussed patient continues to have prolonged symptoms, it may be overstimulating their vestibular system and doing more harm than good.
-If you or someone you know continues to have concussion symptoms after 3 weeks (for some individuals, the concussion may have occurred as long as 1 to 2 years ago with symptoms still being experienced), it is important to get assessed by a medical professional and find out if vestibular physical therapy may help you on the road to recovery.
+If you or someone you know continues to have concussion symptoms after three weeks (for some individuals, the concussion may have occurred as long as one to two years ago with symptoms still being experienced), it is important to get assessed by a medical professional and find out if vestibular physical therapy may help you on the road to recovery.

-Athletico has vestibular therapists trained in concussion management throughout the Chicagoland area.
-Find a location near you.
-For more information on Vestibular Rehabilitation and Concussion Management, watch Athletico’s Concussion Management Video.
+Athletico has vestibular therapists trained in concussion management throughout many of our clinics.
+For more information on Vestibular Rehabilitation and Concussion Management, request an appointment today!